thejoester/fvtt-module-nice-more-dice/README.md

 # Nice more Dice

+This is a fork of https://github.com/kristianbinau/fvtt-module-nice-more-dice/, which was a fork of https://github.com/LyncsCwtsh/fvtt-module-nice-more-dice

+I simply updated the module.json in order to be compatible with V12.
+All art and other assets are credited at https://github.com/LyncsCwtsh/fvtt-module-nice-more-dice

 ![preview](Images/cover.jpg?raw=true)

 This module works as an addon to Dice so Nice, adding more textures and dice faces to give users more customization options for their dice.